DCjanus/testcontainers-rs/docs/features/host_access.md

 `testcontainers` exposes the `with_host_access` helper to inject the `host.testcontainers.internal` alias into `/etc/hosts` inside every container.
 With this alias in place, code in the container can reach host services using a stable hostname and the original port number.
+For advanced scenarios the `HostAccess` builder and the `with_host_access_config` helper let you opt into additional behaviours (e.g. declaring host ports for future fallbacks).

 ```rust
 use std::net::TcpListener;